CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

 END $$
 DELIMITER ;
 ```
-### Exercise 4: Using Transactions

-Modify the stored procedure to handle transactions and ensure data integrity.

-#### Creating the Stored Procedure with Transactions
+### Question 2

+Within your stored procedure, write an SQL statement to update the `Leaders_Score` field.
+This is already included in the procedure above.

+### Question 3

+Within your stored procedure, write an `IF` statement to update the `Leaders_Icon` field.
 ```sql
 DELIMITER $$
 CREATE PROCEDURE UPDATE_LEADERS_ICON(IN in_School_ID INT, IN in_Leader_Score INT)